riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 ## Type 4: Tagged pointers
 Some GCs maintain tagged pointers.
 In their (for example) read barriers they can tell if a pointer points to a from-space object by looking at the tag.
 If it does, the execution goes into a slow path (not shown in example).
+This is currently seen in CC or CM's read barriers.
 The barrier looks like:
 ```
 read: